Summary: Rules for the Direction of the Mind (page 2)

 7.

 There is nothing irrational, then, in Cartesian intuition.
-Descartes provides several examples:
+Descartes offers several examples:

 Everyone can see by intuition that he exists, that he thinks, that a triangle is bounded by only three lines, a sphere by a single surface, [etc.] 8

-Unlike intuition in the modern sense, which is often viewed as a kind of gift possessed only by certain privileged individuals, Cartesian intuition is accessible to everyone.
+Unlike intuition in the modern sense — often viewed as a gift possessed only by the few — Cartesian intuition is accessible to everyone.

-It is, however, often scorned, precisely because the truths it reveals are simple.
-Yet this scorn is a mistake, for intuition lies at the heart of the second "act of understanding" that enables us to discover complex truths: deduction.
+It is, however, often scorned, precisely because the truths it reveals are elementary.
+Yet this scorn is misplaced, for intuition lies at the heart of the second "act of understanding" that enables us to discover complex truths — deduction.

-The various stages of a deduction must, in fact, be validated one by one by the mind performing the deduction.
-It is by intuition that it grasps the truth of each of these stages, as well as that of the passage from one to another.
+The various steps of a deduction must in fact be validated one by one by the mind performing it.
+It is by intuition that the mind grasps the truth of each of these steps, as well as the validity of each transition from one to the next.

 1 p.82